-If you believe you're being discharged from a hospital too soon, you have the right to immediate review by the Quality Improvement Organization (QIO) in your area.
+If you believe you're being discharged from a hospital too soon, you have the right to an immediate review of your case.
+The Beneficiary and Family Centered Care Quality Improvement Organization (BFCC-QIO) in your area will conduct the review.

-Within 2 days of your admission, you should get a notice called "An Important Message from Medicare about Your Rights" (sometimes called the Important Message from Medicare or the IM).
+Within 2 days of your admission and prior to your discharge, you should get a notice called "An Important Message from Medicare about Your Rights."
+This notice is sometimes called the Important Message from Medicare or the IM.
 If you don't get this notice, ask for it.
-This notice lists the QIO's contact information and explains:
+This notice lists the BFCC-QIO's contact information and explains:

 - Your right to get all medically necessary hospital services